-Dmitry M. Korzhnev, Ph.D.Assistant Professor, Department of Molecular Biology and Biophysics
+Dmitry M. Korzhnev, Ph.D.Associate Professor, Department of Molecular Biology and Biophysics

 |M.S.||Moscow Institute of Physics and Technology||Applied Physics and Mathematics|